sjstretton/screwed/02-ProgressAndProblems.md

 If an entrepreneur makes an improvement in production processes, he can lower his cost of production and still sell at the price of his competitors.
 In other words, he can make a profit.
 In the short term, therefore, the advantages of his improvement accrue to him.
 Thus, the profit motive provides an incentive to make improvements.

 His competitors may notice the improvement that he has made and replicate it.
 To capture market share, they will lower their prices towards the new cost of production.
 There might be a price war to capture customers.
 After the competition has taken its course, we will be left with a different situation.
 The price of the good concerned will have fallen to just above the new production cost.
 The new beneficiary of the technological improvement would be everyone who purchases the product.
 Technological progress, the profit motive and competition would lead to widely spread prosperity.

+# What is an efficient and fair taxation system given what we know about the principles of political economy?

 ## RENT!